vampjaz/razer_blade_stealth_hackintosh/README.md

 - Screen full resolution, brightness
 - HDMI (some graphical glitches at certain resolutions, but they come and go)
 - Battery precentage, charging
-- Changing the keyboard color through some custom apps
+- Changing the keyboard color through some custom apps, also enabling the logo light
 - iMessage and iCloud (YMMV)

 **What does not work:**